dconnet/AgilityBook/AgilityBook/Readme.txt

 Microsoft Visual Studio 2012 (VC11)
 ===================================
    It works, no additional notes.
+But only on Vista+.
+   If 'vc110_xp' is set as the target platform, it appears to work, but the compilation of WX is not targeted at that platform, so it's not supported.

 Xcode
 =====